ChronixDB/chronix.examples/chronix-timeseries-exploration/README.md

 # Time Series Exploration with Chronix
 This example shows how Chronix can be plugged into a rich client application.
-The example is a simple ui with a line chart and a two text fields for enter Chronix range and analysis queries.
+The example is a simple ui with two text fields for range and function queries, a line chart to show the time series, and a table view to show the result of the functions.
 It uses a central Chronix Server to query the time series.
 ##### Screenshot of the JavaFX Example
 ![Image of Chronix JavaFX Example](https://raw.githubusercontent.com/ChronixDB/chronix.examples/master/img/Chart-0.2.png)